 First published in 1930, The Little Engine That Could has charmed countless children over the years with its story of kindness, determination, and ultimately, success.

 Readers respond to the mantra of the little engine as she chants, “I think I can.
 I think I can.
 I think I can.”
 The message is inspirational: Try as hard as you can; don't give up.

 Here are a few strategies for introducing the book to the class.

-- Talk About the Title Read the title aloud.
+- Talk About the Title: Read the title aloud.
 Invite children to guess what it is the little engine could do.
-Write their ideas on the chalkboard.
+Write their ideas on the board.
 (Be sure to revisit them after reading the story.)

 Ask children to name some things that are hard for them to do.
 Make a list on a poster pad.
 Talk about why these things are hard.
 For example, children might not be strong enough or tall enough or have enough experience and knowledge.
 Point out that some of these things are not hard for you to do.
 Tell children that in the story you will read the Little Blue Engine does something that is very hard for her, but not hard for other engines.

 - Tracking Trains: Find out what children already know about trains.
 How many have ever ridden on a train or a subway?
 Where did they go?
 Ask: What do trains carry besides people?
 Have you ever seen a freight train?
 How many cars do you think it had?
 If possible, show children photographs of different kinds of trains.
 Ask if children have toy train sets that they might bring to school.

 Read the book to the class at least once for pleasure and enjoyment.
 Then try using these ideas.